wei/elevenlabs-packages/packages/agents-cli/README.md

 Build multimodal agents with the [ElevenLabs Agents platform](https://elevenlabs.io/docs/agents-platform/overview).

 Manage ElevenLabs Agents with local configuration files.
-This tool is an experimental exploration of treating agents as code, with features like templates, multi-environment support, and automatic syncing.
+This tool is an experimental exploration of treating agents as code, with features like templates, multi-environment support, and automatic pushing.

 ## Features